sen2vm/sen2vm-snap-plugin/README.md

-Continue by  **Downloaded → Add Plugins** and search for the nbm file in :
+Continue by  **Downloaded → Add Plugins** and search for the nbm file in:

 sen2vm-snap-plugin/target/sen2vm-snap-plugin-1.0-SNAPSHOT.nbm